on-js/on-js/README.md

 <div js-hover="{target: {...options}}"></div>
 ```

-When using `js-on` the top level keys are the events to listen for, e.g `click` and `hover`.
+When using `js-on` the top level keys are the events to listen for, e.g `click` and `focus`.
 If multiple events are to trigger the same command then a space-separated list is allowed.
 Each event must have an object as its value.

 The `target` is the element(s) on which to apply the options.
 The `target` must be one of `self`, `parent`, or a query selector.
 Multiple targets may be passed.
 Each target must have an object as its value.